xunger99/SAAC-StarCraft-Adversary-Agent-Challenge/README.md

 # Installation steps:
-1. conda, (python 2.8)
+1. conda, (python 2.8, 2.7, 2.6 all work)
-2. pip tensorflow-gpu
+2. pip tensorflow-gpu (2.5.0, without GPU is OK too)
-3. keras
+3. keras (2.4.3)
-4. PySC2
+4. PySC2 (3.0.0)
-5. baseline
+5. baselines (0.1.6)
 6. battle.net + download maps
 7. Download files from this folder
-The above steps have been tested on Mac OSX/Windows 10/Ubuntu platforms.
+* The above steps have been tested on Mac OSX/Windows 10/Ubuntu platforms.
+If you met installation problems, please google solutions.
+** Currrntly, I provide three tests and two mini-game maps.
+Map 1: FindAndDefeatDrones.SC2Map, single-player game.
+Please copy this file to the mini_games folder of the StarCtaft installation folder on your computer.
+Map 2: FindAndDefeatDronesAA.SC2Map, double-player game.
+Please copy this file to the melee folder of the StarCtaft installation folder on your computer.
+Then open the files mini_games.py and melee.py on your pysc2/maps folder, include the names of these two games therein.
+Then, the SC2 env will be adble to load the new games.
+*** You can edit these two games by map editor, and follow the above steps to run your own games.

+# Running cases:
+1. python TestScripted_V1.py
+2. python TestScripted_V2.py
+3. python exec_2agents.py

 # Code issues:
 It is well known in the StarCraft programming community that the current PySC2 interface could produce websocket errors during the low-level message passing between multiple agent interfaces.
 To bypass this issue, a thorough programming debug has been conducted in this work to identify the corresponding code.
 Then, a temporary fix has been adopted to rectify the issue before any official fix is available from DeepMind in the near future.